 “A defendant in a criminal action is presumed to be innocent until the contrary is proved, and in case of a reasonable doubt whether [his] [her] guilt is satisfactorily shown, [he] [she] is entitled to a verdict of not guilty.
 This presumption places upon the People the burden of proving [him] [her] guilty beyond a reasonable doubt.

 Reasonable doubt is defined as follows: It is not a mere possible doubt; because everything relating to human affairs is open to some possible or imaginary doubt.
 It is that state of the case which, after the entire comparison and consideration of all the evidence, leaves the minds of the jurors in that condition that they cannot say they feel an abiding conviction of the truth of the charge.”

-In simple terms, all individuals accused of a crime is presumed to be innocent until the contrary is proven beyond a reasonable doubt.
-If there is a doubt as to the veracity or if the evidence presented leads to two or more conclusions, this means proof of guilt beyond reasonable doubt is not reached.
-Once there is a reasonable doubt, the jury is instructed to find the individual innocent of the crime charged.
+In simple terms, all individuals accused of a crime is presumed to be innocent until the contrary is proven.
+If there is a doubt as to the veracity or if the evidence presented leads to two or more conclusions, this means proof of guilt is not reached.

 In essence, reasonable doubt is not just simple doubt but such doubt where the entire appreciation of all the evidence presented would leave in the minds of the jurors the ability to reach a conclusion as to the actual commission of the crime charged.

 In order to be properly advised and guided on the steps towards facing this kind of legal problem, then call the DUI Attorneys of the Law Offices of Ramiro J. Lluis for a free consultation today.